ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!/en.md

 ## Sliders

-Each slider as a whole produces a 50, 100, or 300 judgement, based on the proportion of slider parts (namely, the slider head, slider tail, slider ticks, and slider repeats) hit.
+Each slider as a whole produces a 50, 100, or 300 judgement, based on the proportion of slider parts hit (namely, the slider head, slider tail, slider ticks, and slider repeats).
 This judgement is converted to a score value using the same method that hit circles use.

-Additionally, elements of the slider grant score in an independent fashion:
+Additionally, elements of the slider grant score in an independent fashion, unaffected by any bonuses or multipliers:

 - Each slider tick hit grants 10 points.
 - Each slider repeat or slider tail hit grants 30 points.

-The point values above are not affected by any bonuses or multipliers.

 ## Spinners

 Each spinner as a whole produces a 50, 100, or 300 judgement, based on the ratio of rotations performed to rotations required to complete the spinner.
 This judgement is converted to a score value using the same method that hit circles use.

-Additionally, the spinner grants bonus points:
+The spinner also grants additional bonus points, unaffected by any other bonuses or multipliers:

 - Each full spin before the spinner is completed grants 100 points.
 - After the spinner is completed, full spins grant an additional 1,000 points, for a total of 1,100 points altogether per spin.

-The point values above are not affected by any bonuses or multipliers.